Inpatient Rehab Groups and Opportunities

 - Helping Men/Women Recover: This group focuses on the positive outcomes of living life in recovery.
 You envision a brighter future with changed behavior and a new lifestyle.

-- Co-Occurring Disorders: Many people with substance use disorders have also been diagnosed with accompanying mental or emotional health disorders.
-In this group, you will process the state of your mental health and how it impacts your substance use.
+- Co-Occurring Disorders: Many people addiction have also been diagnosed with accompanying mental or emotional health disorders.
+In this group, you will process the state of your mental health and how it impacts addiction.

 - Emotional Regulation: Through discussion of emotions, you will learn how to identify them and healthily express and cope with them.

-- Family Dynamics: Interactions with your family can both positively and negatively affect your substance use.
+- Family Dynamics: Interactions with your family can both positively and negatively affect addiction.
 This group highlights the ways you can better interact with your family to help in your recovery.

-- Untangled Relationships: Many patients with substance use disorder struggle with maintaining healthy relationships.
+- Untangled Relationships: Many addicts struggle with maintaining healthy relationships.
 This group educates you about codependency and how to set healthy boundaries in relationships that may be harmful to you.

 - Seeking Safety: Past trauma can have a detrimental impact on your current well-being.
 You may have sought out drugs or alcohol as a way to deal with your personal trauma.
-In this group, you will discuss trauma and how it impacts other aspects of your life; such as, relationships, self-worth, substance use, etc. You will learn strategies for how you can heal those areas of your life.
+In this group, you will discuss trauma and how it impacts other aspects of your life; such as, relationships and self-worth.
+You will learn strategies for how you can heal those areas of your life.

 In addition to our structured educational program, we offer a range of supportive groups and activities: